gavdraper/gavdraper.github.io/_drafts/usgin-sql-server-merge.markdown

     USING (SELECT * FROM UserSource) AS Source
 	ON Source.Username = Target.Username
 WHEN MATCHED AND Source.FavoriteColour <> Target.FavoriteColour THEN
-    -- We have the record in both tables but the colour in the target table is different to source.
-    -- Lets update it...
     UPDATE SET FavoriteColour = Source.FavoriteColour
 WHEN NOT MATCHED BY TARGET THEN
-    -- Record doesnt exist in target table (Lets Insert It) INSERT(Username,Location,FavoriteColour)
+    INSERT(Username,Location,FavoriteColour)
     VALUES(Source.Username, Source.Location, Source.FavoriteColour);
 {% endhighlight %}